 3. Sugar is as Addictive as a Drug

 The latest research even suggests sugar could be as addictive as a drug.
 Sugar addiction could be a throwback to a distant time when food supplies were scarce, and people weren’t worried about empty calories.
 They were just eating enough to survive.
 At the time, our brains might have been wired to overload on carbohydrates, mostly fruit and grains, in order to maintain an energy storage during times of famine.
-In this day and age, however, finding food isn’t the problem: it’s mindlessly eating sugar.
+In this day and age, however, finding food isn’t the concern: it’s mindlessly eating sugar.

 4. Sugar Affects Memory

 Certainly SSBs could be doing more harm than good to our physical health, but a recent finding even suggests they could be damaging the memories of kids and teens.
 Drinking SSBs in excess before adulthood leads to metabolic changes, affecting the “brain's ability to function normally and remember critical information.”
 That’s one more reason to cut sugar out of your life!

 One Final Thought

 Sugar can be bad news for our bodies, but sugar substitutes aren’t really that much better.
 The brain perceives artificial sweeteners as overly sweet, and this perception can still lead to overeating, just like the kind mentioned in point three.
 So we’re back to square one, it seems.
 With the rising sugar crisis, some have even suggested sugary foods need a warning label.

 What do you think?
 Is cutting sugar a step in the right direction?
 Tell us in the comments.